Skip to main content

 3. Click "Add rules"

-4. Create a rule for Webpage A:
+4. Create a rule for Webpage A (I will use inmo-track.com as example):

 • Condition: Host header is inmo-track.com